 - New Zealand bans the export of live animals: On April 14, the Ministry of Agriculture announced a ban on the export of live animals by sea to enter into force in 2023.
 The announcement followed a review of the practice of transporting live animals.

 - The United Kingdom government introduced a bill (“Animal Sentience Bill“) that recognizes vertebrate animals as sentient beings in domestic law and establishes an Animal Sentience Committee (ASC) composed of experts whose mission is to ensure that the government policy considers animal sentience.
 More information on the bill here.

 - The United States of America (USA)

-– New York State Court Ruling Agrees to hear the Habeas Corpus case of an Animal
+- New York State Court agrees to hear the Habeas Corpus case of an animal

 2.1.
 Law & Policy

 - The European Parliament’s Committee on Petitions and the Committee on Agriculture and Rural Development held a joint hearing on the European Citizens’ Initiative “End the Cage Age,” spearheaded by Compassion in World Farming (Olga Kikou), and which gathered 1.4 million signatures petitioning the E.U. to ban the use of cages in animal agriculture.

 - The European parliament held a workshop on the transport of live animals which was organized by the Policy Department and the ANIT Committee Secretariat.
 It included four presentations dealing with the “particular welfare needs in the transport of unweaned animals and pregnant females,” “the animal welfare on sea vessels,” “the welfare in the transport of aquatic animals,” and finally “the welfare during the transport in third countries.”
 The digest of this workshop can be found by clicking on the link below.